 Office Keith Whittle works with contemporary artists’ and organisations on research, commissioning of new work, exhibitions and publications.

-It has two main strands of activity; offering advisory and consultancy services for those with an interest in developing projects in Japan and Reading Room, a research collection dedicated to modern and contemporary Japanese art.
+It has three main strands of activity; curating and producing artist projects working with international cultural agencies; offering advisory and consultancy services for those with an interest in developing projects in Japan and Reading Room, a research collection dedicated to modern and contemporary Japanese art.
 Founded in 2018, it comprises copies of publications, paper documents, posters as well as other material relating to Japanese art such as exhibitions, events, and institutions.
 It exists to support research by students as well as individual researchers.

 Our consultancy draws on the expertise developed from working with international and national artists and centres creating fundamental interconnections between process, production, participation and audiences.
 Our skills and experience in commissioning work give the fullest possible expression to the creative voice of the artist.
 While each project follows its own unique, individual course, what they all have in common is a central emphasis on high-quality production and presentation.